jadware/node-style-guide/Readme.md

 Keep your functions short.
 A good function fits on a slide that the people in the last row of a big room can comfortably read.
 So don't count on them having perfect vision and limit yourself to ~15 lines of code per function.

+### Don't repeat yourself

+Don't copy/paste code.
+Abstract it away into a helper or utility function as needed.
+Refactor code as needed to minimize the amount of lines it takes up.

 ### Return early from functions